Dali-Aissaoui/infra-diff/README.md

 ## Overview

 **infra-diff** is a modular, container-ready Bash toolkit for infrastructure snapshotting, drift detection, and alerting.
-It captures detailed system state (including Docker, network, services, users, scheduled tasks, and more), detects changes over time, and can send webhook alerts on drift.
-Designed for both VPS (host) and Dockerized environments, it features robust error handling, JSON output, and easy scheduling.
+It captures detailed system state, detects changes over time, and can send webhook alerts on drift.

----

-## Features

-- **Comprehensive Snapshots**: Captures Docker, network, OS, users/groups, cron, and file integrity info as JSON.
-- **Drift Detection**: Compares snapshots, outputs categorized diffs.
-- **Webhook Alerting**: Sends POST requests with drift details to a configurable webhook.
-- **Containerized & Host Support**: Runs natively on VPS or inside Docker (with host Docker socket).
-- **Automated Scheduling**: Orchestrator script (`entrypoint.sh`) supports periodic runs.
-- **Robust & Scalable**: Handles large outputs efficiently using temp files and `jq --slurpfile`.

 ---